Black History Month: Is Black History American History? Morgan Freeman Thinks So

-Black History Month is here and black people across America are celebrating their heritage, though this annual occurrence has proven to still be worthy of debate, as some African Americans have expressed their annoyance at being given a specific slot of time in which they’re supposed to observe the history of Blacks in America.
+Black History Month is here and black people across America are celebrating their heritage, though this annual occurrence has proven to still be worthy of debate, as some African Americans have expressed their annoyance at being given a specific slot of time in which they’re supposed to observe the history of blacks in America.

-Woodson believed Black History Month was important because, “If a race has no history, it has no worthwhile tradition, it becomes a negligible factor in the thought of the world, and it stands in danger of being exterminated.”
+Woodson believed Black History Month was important because “If a race has no history, it has no worthwhile tradition, it becomes a negligible factor in the thought of the world, and it stands in danger of being exterminated.”

 Black History Month wasn’t always a month.
 It started as “Negro History Week” in 1926 and took place during February’s second week.
 It didn’t become a month-long tradition until America was in the midst of the Civil Rights Movement.
 In 1976, President Gerald Ford officially made “Negro History Week” into “Black History Month.”